Vidad1/DataBase/README.md

 Final project is in my groupmate's repository: https://github.com/Alisina10/database.git

-Video presentation of final project in this repository.
+Video presentation of final project is in this repository.